Trying to be an educator and not only a teacher is a wounderful challange. I always try to give the students

-At the School of the Arts in Hjo and Tibro Music School we have students from pre school to high school.
-I educate all the brass students, the wind orchestras and other band constellations.
-I try to personalise every students lesson so that it adapts into a constructive and fulfilling moment of their week.
-Some of my main goals is to get the student to really listen to their own sound and self correct, to psychologically practice and prepare a performance, and to learn how to use your instrument as if it was your own voice.
-In the orchestra me and my woodwind college have worked a lot with getting the students to become a strong group.
-So that they can feel and give comfort instead of pressure to each other while performing and finally evolve as group towards the same goals.
+At the School of the Arts in Hjo and Tibro Music School we had students from pre school to high school.
+I educated all the brass students, the wind orchestras and other band constellations.
+I personalised every students lesson so that it adapted into a constructive and fulfilling moment of their week.
+Some of my main goals was to get the student to really listen to their own sound and self correct, to psychologically practice and prepare a performance, and to learn how to use your instrument as if it was your own voice.
+In the orchestra me and my woodwind college worked a lot with getting the students to become a strong group.
+So that they could feel and give comfort instead of pressure to each other while performing and finally evolve as group towards the same goals.

 Throughout my working years as a musician I have always tried to have private students.
 It is a good way to develop as a educator and a musician.
 It could be the professional co-worker who wanted a exchange of ideas, the young student that wants some specialised tuba education or the 45year old programmer who wanted to learn a instrument from scratch and chose the Tuba.

 During my late master studies I developed a new kind of pedagogic material, materialised into a set of chunk-cards.
 The main aim is to give students a powerful tool for high quality performances.
 Both as a checklist and as a game.
 This year I will start to try it on some of my students.
 Feel free to download the beta-version, cut the cards out and try it your self or your students and please give me feedback so that I can adjust it into something really good.